How the 1 Trillion Trees Initiative Can Have a Real Impact on Climate

 As important as it is to get trees into the ground, it can be argued that maintaining each plot after planting is even more important.
 Unfortunately, this crucial part of the process can be forgotten in the rush to hit lofty planting goals.
 Proper maintenance of sensitive seedlings, especially during the first year, requires dedicated people and solid infrastructure.
 Close monitoring is necessary to determine regional effects and to adapt to changing conditions.
 Working with local organizations and stakeholders will ensure that viable, cost-effective solutions are implemented.

 We’re excited to join hundreds of businesses, governments, and NGO’s worldwide in working on the 1 Trillion Trees Initiative.
 With the right approach, this project has the potential to address Climate Change on a scale never before seen.
 It’s a truly inspiring way to kick-start the UN Decade on Ecosystem Restoration and we can’t wait to roll our sleeves up and get to work.
-Ready to plant a tree?
-We’ll see you out there!
+Ready to support reforestation?
+Let's do it!

 Get news, updates, & event Info delivered right to your inbox: